 But an extraordinary and unique design can.

-These days, millennials have a particular flair for style in coming up with creative business card design ideas—some of which possess characteristics one could only dream of!
+These days, millennials have a particular flair for style in coming up with creative business card message ideas—some of which possess characteristics one could only dream of!

 With the business card design ideas for millennials, the goal is to evoke a genuine reaction instead of simply circulating their identities.
 It’s about making people stop in their tracks and wonder what exactly brings them so far from the norm and how they incorporate this creativity into their business.

-This doesn’t necessarily mean that the business card design ideas need to be too far-fetched and overboard with a shockingly artistic style.
+This doesn’t necessarily mean that the design for business cards need to be too far-fetched and overboard with a shockingly artistic style.
 It just needs to be a powerful and symbolic representation of a cutting-edge business owner brimming with ideas.
 It also doesn’t mean that simplicity is out of style as long it keeps the core visions intact, that’s all that matters.

 1. Play with texture